truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/SMBMultichannel.md

 SMB multichannel does not function if you combine NICs into a LAGG.
 {{< /hint >}}

-## Activate Multichannel in TrueNAS Scale
+## Activating Multichannel in TrueNAS Scale

 {{< hint info >}}
 If you already have clients connected to SMB shares, disconnect them all before activating multichannel.